magento/merchdocs/src/marketing/recommendation-change-source.md

 Through the Admin UI in your non-production environment, you can fetch recommendations generated from actual shopper data from your production environment or another environment.
 Changing where those recommendations are fetched is done by specifying a different SaaS environment.

 {:.bs-callout-info}
-When recommendations from another SaaS environment are displayed on the storefront, you can only preview them, they are not clickable.
+When recommendations from another SaaS environment are displayed on the storefront, a storefront user can only preview them (they are not clickable).

-## Fetch Recommendations from Different SaaS Environment
+## Fetch Recommendations from different SaaS environment

 Before you begin, make sure that:

 -  Storefront data collection is configured and enabled on production.
--  Your non-production environment catalog is largely the same as you have on production.
-Having similar catalogs ensures that the products returned in the recommendation units closely mimic those on production.
+-  Your non-production environment catalog is largely the same as the one that you have in production.
+Using similar catalogs ensures that the products returned in the recommendation units closely mimic those on production.

 1. Launch your non-production environment.

-1. On the _Admin_ sidebar, go to **Marketing** > _Promotions_ > **Product Recommendations** to display the **Product Recommendations** dashboard.
+1. On the _Admin_ sidebar, go to **Marketing** > _Promotions_ > **Product Recommendations**.

 1. Select **Settings**.

-1. In the **Recommendations source** section, enable the **Fetch recommendations from a different SaaS environment** switch.
+1. In the _Recommendations source_ section, enable the **Fetch recommendations from a different SaaS environment** option.

-   The **Available SaaS Environments** drop-down list appears.
+   The **Available SaaS Environments** list appears.

 1. Select the SaaS environment associated with your production environment or another environment that has shopper data you want to use.